python/cpython/Doc/faq/programming.rst

 ------------------------------------------------------------------------

 When subclassing an immutable type, override the :meth:`__new__` method instead of the :meth:`__init__` method.
-The latter only runs *after* an instance is created when it is too late to store data in an immutable instance.
+The latter only runs *after* an instance is created which is too late to store data in an immutable instance.

-For example, all of these classes modify the inherited contructor.
+For example, all of these immutable classes have a different signature than the type they inherited from:

 .. testcode::